GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 2. **0_AI.csv** - 2D comma delimited array with acoustic impedance (kg/m2s*10^6) at 10 m cell resolution over the area of itnerest X [0,1000m] and Y [0,1000m].

-I will upload my and other student teams' updates as:
+#### Sharing the Regular Project Updates

+This class has no examination!
+No quizes!
+No multiple guess!
+Students will demonstrate their mastery through regular project updates (every two weeks).
+This includes short written (yes, PowerPoint is not enough) updates with:

+* Executive Summary
+* Workflow
+* Results
+* Recommendations

+They will also provide oral reports to the rest of the asset team.
+An oppornity for searching questions and consensus building for the team.

+Updates will continue to be shared as a we proceed:

-* recorded oral presentation on YouTube.
+* recorded oral presentation on YouTube [Oral Updates](https://www.youtube.com/watch?v=0g1g3gtHYSE&list=PLG19vXLQHvSDUmEOmBoaxGbFAbvaLdfx4)
-* update report in .pdf in this repository.
+* update report in .pdf in this repository [Written Updates](https://github.com/GeostatsGuy/PGE383_SubsurfaceModeling/tree/master/Updates)

 Here's my first recorded oral and written update for basic univariate and spatial analysis of dataset 12: